-Roof glazing can be a great architectural glazing solution to bring light into internal spaces.
-Having glass within the roof means that you can achieve optimum light ingress throughout the day, something that is not possible with vertical glazing such as frameless glass walls or sliding doors.
+Roof glazing is a great architectural glazing solution to bring light into internal spaces.
+Having glass within the roof means that you can achieve optimum light ingress throughout the day, something that is not possible with vertical glazings such as frameless glass walls or sliding doors.

 A recent project in Cambridge showcases a well-considered application of structural glass roofing.